anakic/Jot/README.md

 ### Caveat

-The above code (both scenarios) would work for most cases, but for real world use we would need to handle a few more edge cases, and since tracking a `Window` or `Form` is so common, Jot already comes with pre-built settings for them, so we can actually track a window with a single line of code:
+The above code (both scenarios) would work for most cases, but for real world use we would need to handle a few more edge cases (multiple displays, persisting minimized forms etc...), and since tracking a `Window` or `Form` is so common, Jot already comes with pre-built tracking configurations for them, so we can actually track a window with a single line of code:

 **Step 2 (revisited)**